-- 1) While the Field House was planned largely in terms of needs of the athletic and physical education program, it is used as an auditorium, conference center, etc. All scheduling of the Field House shall be done through the Director of Conference Facilities with the guidance of the Field House Scheduling Committee. - 2) University departments and agencies, including approved student groups, may use the Field House provided their needs cannot be cared for adequately in other University facilities.
-However, each event must be significantly related to the purposed and curriculas of the University and, if a student activity, have the approval of the faculty sponsor and the director of Student Activities.
+- 1) While usage of the Field House is planned largely in terms of the needs of the athletic programs, it may be used as an auditorium, conference center, etc. All scheduling of the Field House shall be done through the Director of Conference Facilities with the guidance of the Field House Scheduling Committee. - 2) University departments and agencies, including approved student groups, may use the Field House provided their needs cannot be adequately met by other University facilities.
+However, each event must be significantly related to the purposes and curricula of the University and, if a student activity, have the approval of the faculty sponsor and the director of Student Activities.
 If admission is charged the sponsoring group shall pay the basic operational costs plus 10% of the gross receipts, unless the net proceeds from the event are donated to Bradley University's Financial Aid Program.
-If no admission is charged or the net proceeds from the event are donated to Bradley, only a basic operation cost of setting up the facility for the program will be charged. - 3) Non-University groups may apply for use of the Field House for non-conference meetings of public or social significance contributing to the welfare of the local community. - 4) The Field House will not be made available for athletic contests of professional nature unless such contests are under direct sponsorship of the University, or unless the proceeds go entirely to charity or the University with no fee or percentage to go to any individual or group for private gain.
+If no admission is charged or the net proceeds from the event are donated to Bradley, only a basic operation cost of setting up the facility for the program will be charged. - 3) Non-University groups may apply for use of the Field House for meetings not associated with activities hosted by or scheduled by Bradley University.
+These meetings should be of public or social significance contributing to the welfare of the local community. - 4) The Field House will not be made available for athletic contests of professional nature unless such contests are under direct sponsorship of the University, or unless the proceeds go entirely to charity or the University with no fee or percentage to go to any individual or group for private gain.
 The use of the Field House for private profit or fund raising by individuals is prohibited. - 5) The Field House may be made available to acknowledged primary candidates for the office of Governor, Congressional Representative and Senator of the State of Illinois, and the Office of President and Vice President for one appearance, and one additional appearance if chosen as a candidate, when sponsored and financed by a chartered campus organization.
-Admission charges and financial solicitation will not be permitted at any appearance of political candidates.

-6) The Field House Scheduling Committee is charged with the interpretation of policy and shall settle all conflicting requests, exceptions and extenuating situations not covered under the existing written policy for use of Robertson Memorial Field House.
+Admission charges and financial solicitation will not be permitted at any appearance of political candidates. - 6) The Field House Scheduling Committee is charged with the interpretation of policy and shall settle all conflicting requests, exceptions and extenuating situations not covered under the existing written policy for use of Robertson Memorial Field House.
 Specifics regarding the use of the Field House will be discussed when application is made.

 b.
-Bradley Student Center. (see also page 114)
+Bradley Student Center.

 There are ten meeting rooms available in the Student Center, varying in seating from 12 to 65, and they may be scheduled through the appropriate office in the Student Center.
 The Director of Student Activities schedules Meeting Rooms One through Six and Conference Rooms 202 and 203 and the Marty Theatre.
 The Director of Conference Facilities schedules Conference Room One, the Ballroom, the Alumni Dining Room, and appropriate areas in the Student Center cafeteria with permission from the Director of Food Service.
 The Student Center Ballroom has a maximum capacity of 600 for a meeting and approximately 575 for dining.
 The chief officer of the club or organization must submit in writing to the appropriate director in the Student Center, prior to the event, a guarantee that the physical facilities will be returned to the condition in which they were found.
-If, however, in the opinion of the Director, security is needed for the meeting, or if custodial services are necessary to prepare adequately the room for another organization, the Director shall arrange for such service and bill the charges to the group using the room.
+If, however, in the opinion of the Director, security is needed for the meeting, or if custodial services are necessary to prepare adequately for the room for another organization, the Director shall arrange for such service and bill the charges to the group using the room.